- Trees planted 18

 - Child seat

-You can choose from three main categories of accommodations in the booking request process, budget, comfort, and quality.
+You can choose from four main categories of accommodations in the booking request process, Comfort, Quality, Quality+ and Luxury.
 Breakfast is included in all categories.

 Included in final tour price.

 - Rental car of your choice for 14 days including CDW, SCDW, TP, GP, Extra driver, 4G Wifi dongle with unlimited data and VAT 24%